BrilliantPlugins/wp-geometa-lib/README.md

 Storing lat and long in separate fields means that you have to implement your own [complicated queries](http://stackoverflow.com/questions/20795835/wordpress-and-haversine-formula) if you want to search by distance.

-You'll only be able to store points, and you won't have indexing available.
+You won't be able to store lines or polygons, there's no indexing on your points and geographers everywhere will cry.

-### OK, fine, but I really need separate fields
+#### OK, fine, but I really need separate fields

-Using separate Latitude and Longitude fields is slightly more complex, but is supported by WP-GeoMeta.
+If you really need (or already are using) separate longitude and latitude fields Using separate Latitude and Longitude fields is slightly more complex, but is supported by WP-GeoMeta.
 You will need to register your new latitude/longitude meta keys so that WP-GeoMeta knows about them.
 You can do this any time after